mateuszcygan/RIMA/README.md

 A transparent Recommendation and Interest Modeling Application.
 Developed by Social Computer Group at the University of Duisburg-Essen

+## Project title
+Improving the interactive visualization of the Explore-Page to reach self-actualization.

+### Short description
+This project is about improving the transparent Recommendation and Interest Modeling Application, short RIMA, to make the user reach self-actualization through supporting various self-actualization goals.
+We aim to improve the experience of the self-actualization goal "Explore" by making the "Explore"-Page more appealing to use, give more options of interaction and adjusting the systems interests model, and have more accurate recommendations.
+In reference to our research question: "How can the page "Explore" be improved to reach the self-actualization goal "Explore"?", we developed various improvements to make the user reach this goal.

+#### Project Architecture
+##### Libraries
+###### Screenshots
+###### Group Members
+Project realised by Mateusz Cygan, Serkan Topal and Pia Dungs.

 ## Installation

 ### Manual Installation Guide